andreiluca/andreiluca.github.io/_posts/2015-6-25-install-spotify.md

 title: Install Spotify on Ubuntu 14.04
 ---

-Spotify is probably the best way to listen music online.
+Spotify is probably the best way to listen music online and it's also available on linux operating systems which is awesome.
+You can install it just by running the following commands:

 <!--more-->